Rolling and wheeled creatures in fiction and legend: Rolling creatures

 The triskelion is a motif with central symmetry used since ancient times.

 A variant with three human legs appears in the medieval flag of the Isle of Man.

 A variant with the head of Medusa in the union of the legs is associated with Sicily.

 It is not known the meaning it had in antiquity or its original Greek name.

 The hoop snake, a creature of legend in the United States and Australia, is said to grasp its tail in its mouth and roll like a wheel towards its prey.
 Japanese culture includes a similar mythical creature, the Tsuchinoko.

 Buer, a demon mentioned in the 16th-century grimoire Pseudomonarchia Daemonum, was described in Collin de Plancy's 1825 edition of Dictionnaire Infernal as having "the shape of a star or wheel".
 The 1863 edition of this book featured an illustration by Louis Le Breton, depicting a creature with five legs radially arranged.

 Neil R. Jones' 1937 story "On the Planet Fragment" features aliens dubbed the Disci, which are shaped like wheels, with limbs around the circumference.
 One of their methods of locomotion is a "rolling motion like that of a cartwheel."

 The 1944 science fiction short story "Arena", by Fredric Brown, features a telepathic alien called an Outsider, which is roughly spherical and moves by rolling.
 The story was the basis for a 1967 Star Trek episode of the same name, and possibly also a 1964 episode of The Outer Limits entitled "Fun and Games", though neither television treatment included a spherical creature.

+E. E. "Doc" Smith's 1950 novel First Lensman features the fontema, which consists of two wheels connected by articulations to an axle, lives on sunlight, and has only two behaviors: rolling, and conjugation/mating, which is scarcely more complicated.

 The Dutch graphic artist M. C. Escher invented a creature that was capable of rolling itself forward, which he named Pedalternorotandomovens centroculatus articulosus.
 He illustrated this creature in his 1951 lithograph Wentelteefje (also known by the English title Curl-up).